DimaOnishchuk/product-analytics-dau-wau-mau/README.md

 # product-analytics-dau-wau-mau
-Product analytics project in Google Sheets: DAU, WAU, MAU and Product Stickiness analysis
+# 📊 Product Activity Analysis using Google Sheets

+Analysis of user engagement metrics (DAU, WAU, MAU) and product stickiness for an e-commerce product.